betterwithdata/dnikit/docs/introspectors/data_introspection/dataset_report.rst

 General Usage
 -------------

-For getting started with DNIKit code, please see the :ref:`how-to pages <connect_your_model>`.
+For getting started with DeepView code, please see the :ref:`how-to pages <connect_your_model>`.

-Assuming a :func:`pipeline <dnikit.base.pipeline>` is
+Assuming a :func:`pipeline <deepview.base.pipeline>` is
 set up to produce responses from a model, the `DatasetReport` can be run as so:

 .. code-block:: python

-   from dnikit.introspectors import DatasetReport
+   from deepview.introspectors import DatasetReport

    producer = ...  # pipeline setup here